CHLNDDEV/oceanmesh/README.md

 Citing
 ======

-The Python version of the algorithm does not yet have a citation; however, similar algorithms and ideas are shared between both version.
+The Python version of the algorithm does not have a citation; however, similar algorithms and ideas are shared between the published MATLAB version.

 ```
 [1] - Roberts, K. J., Pringle, W. J., and Westerink, J. J., 2019.